 - How are you going to encourage people to buy it?

 - What price are you going to sell it at?

 - How are you going to get it into their hands (your distribution model)?

-To do this effectively means that you have to be clear about things like:
+To build and effective GTM strategy means that you have to be clear about things like:

 - What are you offering?

 - What problem does your product solve?
 What are the major pain points you are addressing?